wdecoster/nanopore_flanders_website/content/program.md

 draft: false
 ---

-## Conference Program

-The detailed program will be announced soon.

 ## Keynote Speakers

 Information about our keynote speakers will be available shortly.

-## Schedule
+## Conference Program

-The conference schedule will be published here once finalized.
+The detailed program will be announced later.

-## Presentations
+## Posters

-Details about presentations and poster sessions will be provided.
+Details about the poster session will be provided.